brayden-gg/Quantum_FPV/README.md

 A simple library for proofs about quantum mechanics in Lean.
 Made as a final project for CSCI1951x: Formal Proof and Verification.

-The goal of this project was to create a representation of particles, as well as various lemmas and functions to make the library useful for calculations and proofs about quantum states in lean.
+### Main tasks of this project

-### Design Choices
+-   Represent particles/states conveniently as a complex vector space

--   I represent particles as column vectors (for bras) and row vectors (for kets) using mathlib's matrix library.
+-   Define an inner product on quantum states so that the lemmas related to inner products can be used for proofs.
--   I defined an inner product on quantum states so that the lemmas related to inner products can be used for proofs.
+-   Define a tensor product between quantum states (and operators on the states) to represent pairs of particles
--   I also defined a tensor product between quantum states (and operators on the states) to represent pairs of particles
+-   Proof of the no-cloning theorem

 ### No-Cloning Theorem